Would the government let Jesus cure cancer?

 The judge agrees.
 The verdict is issued.
 Guilty.

 Of course, on another front, the major media, who depend for their existence on pharmaceutical advertising, take the ball and run with it.
 The networks and major newspapers seek out “experts,” who emphatically state that what Jesus of Nazareth “performed” in the stadium was mere hypnotism.
-It was all a placebo effect.
+It was placebo effect.
 Whatever sudden “remissions” may have occurred are just temporary.
 Tragically, the cancers will return.

 Not only that, these 50,000 people have effectively been sidetracked and diverted from seeking “real care from real doctors.”
 With chemo, with radiation, with surgery, they would have stood a chance of surviving and living long normal lives.

-Other media pundits send up this flag: “Many of those present in the stadium were bitter clingers to their religion.
+Other media pundits send up this flag: “Many of those present in the stadium were clinging bitterly to their religion.
 They refuse to accept science.
 They are living in the past.
 They favor superstition over real medical care.
 In fact, they are threatening the whole basis of healthcare, since other confused and deluded Americans may now turn away from doctors and seek snake-oil salesmen and preachers for healing.”

 From the highest perches of political power in this country, the word quietly goes out to the media: don’t follow up on those people who were in the stadium; don’t try to track them; don’t compile statistics on their survival rates; move on to other stories (distractions); let this whole madness die down.